Kuckelkorn/Assignment-Project-Tech/README.md

 Dating made as easy as squeezing a lemon

 ## Summary
-Welcome to Ez Date, this is a dating site that makes finding a match as easy as squeezing a lemon ( easy peasy lemon squeezy) Current functionalities include making an account and viewing other members.
+Welcome to Ez Date, this is a dating site that makes finding a match as easy as squeezing a lemon ( easy peesy lemon squeezy) Current functionalities include making an account and viewing other members.

 ### Screenshots of the app